-General Terms and Conditions of Business oe service GmbH
+General terms and conditions oe service GmbH

-2 Scope, communication and conclusion of contract
+2. scope of application, communication and conclusion of contract

 3. subject matter of the contract

 The Customer commissions and authorizes the Provider to perform the following services on behalf of the Customer on currently available online portals of various vehicle manufacturers in general (and specified in more detail if necessary):

 (a) Registration of the customer on available portals

 (b) Ongoing management of the user accounts there.